LPO Soundworks is a platform for creative and talented artists aged 14-19, uniting teenage musicians with young experts from other art forms

 An intensive day finding out about music and film at our first residency at East Sussex Music.
 Young musicians met a professional film composer, took part in a foley workshop and split into groups to create soundtracks for short film extracts, working first with the mood of the film, and then against it, to see what effect music has on the audience.

 Thursday 27 July 2017

 What can live music bring to the drama, characters and emotions of a play?
 With professional insights from composers and actors, young musicians created music for scenes from Shakespeare and more modern plays, exploring how music can affect the meaning of the text, how the text influences the creation of the music, and practical considerations when composing for live theatre.

 Creative Week: Music & Film

 In this year’s Creative Week, LPO Soundworks musicians devised music for short films by talented young filmmakers from the BFI Future Film Academy, which they performed at a special screening in London’s Southbank Centre on 8 April.
 Along the way they met a professional film composer to find out about what it's like in the business, and took part in hands-on excercises in foley (sound effects) and the different effect music can have on moving image.

 A mixture of discussion, professional insights and hands-on composition activities, alongside dancers from Quicksilver, Rambert’s youth dance company.

 To find out more about our last LPO Soundworks Creative Week in 2016, where young musicians and dancers collaborated on a piece inspired by Shakespeare’s Macbeth, read our Soundworks Diaries.

-LPO Soundworks is generously supported by The D'Oyly Carte Charitable Trust, The John Thaw Foundation and Souter Charitable Trust.
+LPO Soundworks is generously supported by The D'Oyly Carte Charitable Trust, The Lawson Trust, Lucille Graham Trust, John Thaw Foundation, Souter Charitable Trust and an anonymous donor.